 10 and 100 Mbps ports will be linked down while running cable diagnostic.
 Therefore, running cable diagnostic on a 10 or 100 Mbps management port will cause the switch to stop responding until VeriPHY is complete.
-The VeriPHY Cable Diagnostics screen in Figure 4-7-2-4 appears.
+The VeriPHY Cable Diagnostics screen in below figures appears.

-VeriPHY Cable Diagnostics
+Figure: VeriPHY Cable Diagnostics Page Screenshot